|January 30||Depart home.||Not included||Not included|

 February 16 - 18, Sunday - Tuesday — Samburu and Buffalo Springs Game Reserves

-A wonderful breakfast is served at the Mayfair beginning at 6 am, where our Kenyan guides will join us.
-By 7 am we'll gather in the parking area then board our safari vehicles bound for Samburu.
+A wonderful breakfast is served at Ole-Sereni.
+By 7:30 am we'll gather in the parking area, introduce our Kenyan guides, then board our safari vehicles bound for Samburu.
 Drive through the Kenya Highlands between Mount Kenya to the east and the Aberdare Mountains to the west.
 In the Kenya Highlands perhaps Long-tailed Widowbirds will be in breeding plumage, displaying their amazing nuptial tail feathers and flying around at a lek (display area) located close to the highway.
 From the Kenya Highlands descend into the arid Northern Frontier in the rain shadow of Mount Kenya.
 Continue north through the arid lands of Isiolo.
 The town of Isiolo is a converging point of many tribes, plus others driven south by drought and strife.
 We will cross over lands belonging to several different tribal groups as we journey north today.
 The abrupt contrast between the green Highlands to the south, which is the rolling fertile countryside of the Kikuyu people, and the arid Northern Frontier to the north is striking.
 Enter the Samburu Game Reserve and arrive in time for lunch at our camp "under canvas" with ensuite bathrooms.
 The open dining room here is a marvelous experience, both the setting on the river, and the wonderful food.
 Enjoy an afternoon game drive in either Samburu or the adjacent Buffalo Springs reserves, which are famous for a remarkable variety of arid adapted mammals and birds.
 Samburu and Buffalo Springs reserves are well patrolled and protect African Elephant, Gerenuk, Reticulated Giraffe, Beisa Oryx, the endangered species of zebra, the Grevy's Zebra, Lion, Leopard and Cheetah.
 These reserves and privately owned reserves to the south are essential to the survival of the Grevy's Zebra.
 There are so many species that we will only see at Samburu and Buffalo Springs and no where else on the safari, including mammals, Gerenuk, Beisa Oryx and Grevy's Zebra, and an abundant number of birds.

 Our luxurious tented lodge, Larsens Camp, is set on the Uaso Nyiro River that is attractive to wildlife, that must come to drink, especially African Elephant, Beisa Oryx, Impala, plus other mammals and birds.
 The lodge is also adjacent to Leopard Rocks with is used by Leopards to rest during the day and Cheetah to hunt the abundant Gerenuks in the nearby acacia habitat.